ashafiei/actmf/README.md

 Application development manual
 ===========

-To create an application we need to create an application as well as the filters, connect filters to each other and run the pipeline.
-TMF provides APIs to do it.
+To create an application we need to create components, connect them together and sent them to the environment actor.

-Here is a producer/consumer example with one producer and three consumer:
+Here is an example with three components, a number generator, an addition filter, and a number display component:

 ```c++
   caf::actor env = caf::io::remote_actor("localhost", 5000);